anuj-apdev/MyMagicScripts/vim-tips.md

+## Vim movements
-Ctrl+e -- Scroll 1 line down with fixed cursor
+- Ctrl+e -- Scroll 1 line down with fixed cursor
-Ctrl+y -- Scroll 1 line up with fixed cursor
+- Ctrl+y -- Scroll 1 line up with fixed cursor
-Ctrl+d -- Scroll halfpage down with cursor
+- Ctrl+d -- Scroll halfpage down with cursor
-Ctrl+f -- Scroll fullpage down with cursor
+- Ctrl+f -- Scroll fullpage down with cursor
-Ctrl+u -- Scroll halfpage up with cursor
+- Ctrl+u -- Scroll halfpage up with cursor
-Ctrl+b -- Scroll fullpage up with cursor
+- Ctrl+b -- Scroll fullpage up with cursor
-L -- Move Cursor to Last line
+- L -- Move Cursor to Last line
-M -- Move Cursor to Mid line
+- M -- Move Cursor to Mid line
-H -- Move cursor to Top line of the screen
+- H -- Move cursor to Top line of the screen

-zz -- Move current line w/ cursor to the middle of screen
+- zz -- Move current line w/ cursor to the middle of screen
-z. -- same as above
+- z. -- same as above
-zt -- Move current line w/ cursor to the top of screen zb -- Move current line w/ cursor to the bottom of screen 90% -- Move cursor to 90% of file
+- zt -- Move current line w/ cursor to the top of screen
+- zb -- Move current line w/ cursor to the bottom of screen
+- 90% -- Move cursor to 90% of file

 e -- move to end of word
 ge -- reverse of above